FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The Paris-Nice cycling race ended a day early after the eighth stage into Nice was cancelled.

-* The Giro d’Italia, scheduled to start in Budapest, Hungary on May 9, has been postponed.
+* The Giro d’Italia, scheduled to start in Budapest, Hungary on May 9, was postponed.

-* The year’s first major, the Masters, has been postponed from April 9-12 to “some later date”.
+* The year’s first major, the Masters, was postponed from April 9-12 to “some later date”.

 * The Players Championship in Florida was cancelled after the first round.
-The next three PGA events have also been scrapped.
+The next three PGA events were also scrapped.

 * The Honda LPGA Thailand event and the HSBC Women’s World Championship in Singapore were cancelled.

+* The next three LPGA Tour events scheduled for Arizona and California were postponed.

-* The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open have all been postponed.
+* The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open were postponed.

 * The All-Around World Cup (Stuttgart; March 20-22) was cancelled.